Yeeldx/yeeldbox-devdocs/docs/developers/v2/ledger-plugin.md

 The plugin allows you to interact with the Yeeldx website directly from your Ledger Live application, and to be able to see what you sign on your device.

-Every addition, deletion, and modification of a Vault should be reflected in this plugin and will require a verification by the Ledger's Team based on a new pull request on the [LedgerHQ/app-plugin-Yeeldx](https://github.com/LedgerHQ/app-plugin-Yeeldx) repository.
+Every addition, deletion, and modification of a YeeldBox should be reflected in this plugin and will require a verification by the Ledger's Team based on a new pull request on the [LedgerHQ/app-plugin-Yeeldx](https://github.com/LedgerHQ/app-plugin-Yeeldx) repository.

-This guide provides an easy step by step to add a new vault.
+This guide provides an easy step by step to add a new YeeldBox.

 ## Setup your environment